Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Yeah.

-So that, let's draw a line in the story of Mr. Thornton
+So that, let's draw a line in the story of Mr Thornton and get onto the bear.

-So about three months after the plane crash, authorities found one of the coke
+So about three months after the plane crash, authorities found one of the coke drops that

-drops that Thornton had made.
 So they were tracking these down.
-One, they found

-There they found around 40 packages of cocaine that had been ripped open, but
+There they found around 40 packages of cocaine that had been ripped open, but only residue remained.

-Nearby they found the body of a 175 pound black bear.
+Nearby, they found the body of a 175-pound black bear.

-To confirm their strong hunch that the bear had died
+To confirm their strong hunch that the bear had died after consuming the cocaine, they sent its body to the Georgia Bureau of Investigation.

-which is like apparently the animal version of an autopsy.
+There they performed a necropsy, which is apparently the animal version of an autopsy.

+brim with cocaine.
 There isn't a mammal on the planet that could survive that.

 Well.

-Are you build up a tolerance?
+Are you built up a tolerance?

 He's a bear.
+He's black bear.

 Bit of a pussy.

 My dad's watching.
+I am joking, dad.

-hypothermia, renal failure, heart failure, stroke.
+Cerebral hemorrhaging, respiratory failure, hypothermia, renal failure, heart failure, stroke.

 You name it, that bear had it.